Niacin test: Testing procedure

 A niacin test strip is similar in appearance to a pH test strip.
 It is small, thin, rectangular, and white in color.
 Water is placed onto the culture plate and touched with a test strip for 15–20 minutes inside a small, sterile tube.
 If excess amounts of niacin are detected, the liquid inside the tube will turn yellow, a positive test.
 If the liquid in the tube is clear, there are no excess amounts of niacin and the test is negative.
 A positive niacin test does not necessarily indicate the presence of M. tuberculosis because other Mycobacterium species can test positive for excess niacin.

 Along with each batch of specimens being tested, a positive control of M. tuberculosis and a negative control with no organism will be included.
 If the positive control tests negative, there was probably an error with the batch, and likewise for a negative test showing positive.

-Because lab samples that are determined to be acid-fast bacilli are possibly M. tuberculosis, a biosafety level 3 organism, all niacin tests must be conducted in a biosafety cabinet with a full gown, respirator, gloves, and sealed laboratory to ensure the safety of the lab technologist performing the test.
+Because lab samples that are determined to be acid-fast bacilli are possibly M. tuberculosis, a biosafety level 3 organism, all niacin tests must be conducted in a biosafety cabinet with a full gown, respirator, gloves, and sealed laboratory to ensure the safety of the laboratory technician performing the test.
 All tests must also be conducted with sterile technique.